jackofsometrades99/pyNetX/README.md

   * **Why it matters:**
     * Scales linearly with the number of active NETCONF notification streams.
     * Dramatically reduces CPU wake-ups under heavy load (measured ~85 % drop at 500 FDs).
     * Lower latency for bursts of notifications, especially when many devices are idle most of the time.
     * No new threads are created for each notification arrival; a fixed pool started at program launch can handle hundreds of devices per thread.

 * **Smarter Task-Pool Sharing**
   * The global task pool now assigns workers to devices **dynamically** based on real-time queue depth rather than static round-robin.
-  * Allows “bursty” devices to borrow idle capacity from quieter ones, improving aggregate throughput by up to 40 % in mixed-traffic scenarios.
+  * This allows tasks to be spread across queues more efficiently as per current load, minimizing task queue depth and improving aggregate throughput by up to 40 % in mixed-traffic scenarios.

 ### Internal changes
 * Added `set_notification_reactor_count()` to let applications resize the epoll reactor pool on the fly.